Skip to primary navigation Skip to content Skip to footer

 palm tree

-Indoor Activities Charleston SC: Tips to Beat the Heat
+Tips to Escape the Heat in Charleston

 When summer rolls around, many Charlestonians head inside to take advantage of the air conditioning.
 Well, we’re used to the heat so we don’t mind it so much.
 But when you’re dealing with 90 F days and full humidity, sometimes you need to save face by cooling down for a bit.
-When the temperatures get high, we recommend the following indoor activities Charleston SC to beat the heat:

-• Making a beeline for Charleston’s many waterways
+• Make a beeline for Charleston’s many waterways

 Museums in Charleston

-One of our favorite indoor activities Charleston SC are museums.
-The Holy City has dozens of museums.
+The Holy City has dozens of them.
 From educational to inspirational to kid-friendly, we’ve got a museum for every interest here.
 The best part?
 In the summer, the air conditioning is on full blast.
 Some of our favorite museums to hide from the heat include:

 • The Charleston Museum